5 Secrets for Success with Agile Transformations

 1. Start From the Top

 Any major organizational transformation always starts at the top.
-The senior management has to be an active participant when deciding the purpose behind a business going Agile.
+The senior management has to be an active participant when deciding the purpose behind a business going Agile, especially when you manage offshore teams.
 You also have to take into consideration the many cultural barriers and problems that will stand in the way to adoption of Agile methodologies.

 Without this, the various components of a business like HR processes, capital allocation, and portfolio management would not let you adapt Agile methodology.
 It is a reason why not only the team but the leaders are also responsible when adapting Agile.